-If conditions during HOP – like continued drought or poor water quality due to the Cameron Peak Fire – prevent or limit the ability to deliver water from the Poudre River, a temporary backup pump system will convey water from a different Horsetooth Reservoir outlet to the Utilities Water Treatment Facility.
-However, the capacity of this backup system is expected to supply only average Utilities winter water demands, which does not include irrigation or other seasonal outdoor uses.
+If conditions during HOP – like continued drought or poor water quality due to the Cameron Peak Fire –prevented or limited the ability to deliver water from the Poudre River, a temporary backup pump system was available to convey water from a different Horsetooth Reservoir outlet to the Utilities Water Treatment Facility.
+The capacity of this backup system was expected to supply only average Utilities winter water demands, which did not include irrigation or other seasonal outdoor uses.

-If water demand levels have not decreased to typical winter levels and the backup system is used, there will likely be a water shortage.
-Outdoor water use restrictions will proactively increase Utilities’ ability to deliver full water demand if the limited-capacity backup pump system is needed before overall demand decreases to typical winter levels.
+If water demand levels had not decreased to typical winter levels and the backup system was used, there would likely have been a water shortage.
+Outdoor water use restrictions proactively increased Utilities’ ability to deliver full water demand if the limited-capacity backup pump system needed to be used before overall demand decreased to typical winter levels.

 In addition to Fort Collins Utilities, the Soldier Canyon Dam outlet supplies water to neighboring communities who receive their water from: